polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 ## History tab

 Once you've created a machine learning model in Magic, you can turn on _"supervised"_.
 This implies that Magic will store each question and answers it's given.
-This data can serve as reinforcement learning material later, allowing you to review and improve how your model performs over time.
+This data allows you to review and improve how your model performs over time.

 The _"supervised"_ feature also allows you to _"monitor"_ your machine learning model, to verify it is functioning optimally, allowing you to correct it where it fails and provide the correct answer - For then to use it as RAG by creating new training snippets based upon existing questions/answers.